dpretet/friscv/doc/project_mgt.md

 # DOING

-- [ ] enhance processing unit
+- [ ] Enhance processing unit
-    - control checks registers under use in an instruction
+        - control checks registers under use in an instruction and knows if can branch, LUI, AUIPC
         - processing clear the tickets once instruction is finished
         - processing knows if a ALU can be used based register targeted
-    - control knows if it can branch
+- [ ] Support multiple ALUs in parallel, differents extensions (float, mult/div, ...)
-    - could speed up the execution and could branch even if ALUs are running
+      Processing scheduler to assert readiness according the instruction and ISA regs accessed.
+Could be reused in control to avoid blocking AUIPC and LUI.
+Use Tomasulo algorithm and reservation station

 # BACKLOG

-Any new feature and ISA should be carefully study to ensure a proper exception and interrupt handling
+N.B. : Any new feature and ISA should be carefully study to ensure a proper exception and interrupt handling

 Misc.